hstoklosa/hstoklosa/README.md

 ## 🚀 What I'm Up To

 - 💻 Building full-stack applications with Spring Boot and PostgreSQL
-- 📦 Developing an extension of the JJWT library to streamline the authentication process
+- 📦 Developing an extension of the JJWT library to streamline the API authentication
 - 🤖 Exploring AI/ML with Python

 ## 💻 Tech Stack